rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 For this tutorial, we are going to create 3 separate Javascript files, in addition to `index.js`, in order to keep things clean, and to show more easily what configuration belongs to what (it should also allow you to easily see what parts of the system are connected to each tutorial).

-Create a new file called `deployGatedNFTContract.js` and make sure to import it into `index.js` like so: `import deployGatedNFTContract from "./deployGatedNFTContract.js";`
+Create a new file called `deployGatedNFT.js` and make sure to import it into `index.js` like so: `import deployGatedNFT from "./deployGatedNFT.js";`

 This file will be very similar to this previous tutorial, and we won't go into much detail about what is going on, as that is covered over there: